 Resilience and anti-fragility

 Recent publications by Professor Nassim Taleb, Distinguished Professor of Risk Engineering, have introduced the concept of anti-fragility, which goes one step further.
-Anti-fragility suggests that certain systems (often seen within computing and engineering) can actually get better when subjected to stress and strain.
-In other words, they are able to adjust to changing circumstances and so can become more adapted to their environment.
+Anti-fragility suggests that certain systems (often seen within computing and engineering) can get better when subjected to stress and strain.
+In other words, they can adjust to changing circumstances and so can become more adapted to their environment.

 As a human being, you evolve and improve yourself by learning from your accidents and mistakes and in this way develop your resilience.

-Like anti-fragile systems, you are able to self-adjust your characteristics of resilience to dynamically changing circumstances and environments.
-You are able to organise yourself in a proactive way so that you can determine your best strategies to become sustainable, to achieve high performance and to be energy efficient.
-You are able to personalise your attitudes and reactions in a way that is unique to you and you can learn how to get better while doing it.
+Like anti-fragile systems, you can self-adjust your characteristics of resilience to dynamically changing circumstances and environments.
+You can proactively organise yourself so that you can determine your best strategies to become sustainable, achieve high performance and be energy efficient.
+You can personalise your attitudes and reactions in a way that is unique to you and you can learn how to get better while doing it.

 Action strategies to develop resilience